Internal communication is no longer a support function — it’s a business advantage.

 Don’t let your employees have a passive role in your strategy.
 In most organizations, employees want to feel heard and to be more involved in the internal communication strategy.

-You can for example encourage your employees to write blog posts or to make short videos where they share tips and best practices with their team.
+Encourage your employees to write blog posts or to make short videos where they share tips and best practices with their team.
 The idea is to encourage them to build their thought leadership through content creation.

-Having an effective internal communication strategy in place doesn’t mean having the CEO share company updates with the employees.
+Having an effective internal communication strategy in place doesn’t just mean having the CEO share company updates with the employees.

 Instead, employees should be involved in the strategy and encouraged to initiate discussions.
 Remember, your internal communication should be a two-way street.